Ed Muransky

-Edward William "Ed" Muransky (born January 20, 1960) is a former professional American football offensive tackle who played for the Los Angeles Raiders of the National Football League (NFL) and Orlando Renegades of the United States Football League (USFL).
-He was a member of the Super Bowl XVIII Champion Raiders.
-Prior to this he was an All-American and Academic All-American athlete who played for the University of Michigan Wolverines during the 1979–1981 seasons.
+Edward William Muransky (born January 20, 1960) is an American former professional football player who was an offensive tackle for the Los Angeles Raiders of the National Football League (NFL) and Orlando Renegades of the United States Football League (USFL).
+He was a member of the Super Bowl XVIII-champion Raiders.
+Prior to this, he was an All-American and Academic All-American athlete while playing college football for the Michigan Wolverines during the 1979 through 1981 seasons.

 After retiring from football he became a business partner and advisor to Edward J. DeBartolo Jr., former San Francisco 49ers owner.
 Muransky testified in the March 2000 trial of Louisiana Governor Edwin Edwards, mainly about what DeBartolo had confided to Muransky.
 DeBartolo was the only extortion victim who claimed to have been extorted directly by Edwards, but Muransky could not provide direct testimony about private meetings between DeBartolo and Edwards.
 Muransky has continued to pursue business interests even after the controversies about DeBartolo have waned.